1985 Pontiac Grand Prix

 WHY THIS CAR HAS BEST ONE ON THE PLANET CHOPS

 GM quality during this particular period wasn’t exactly at its pinnacle, but this example looks incredibly well-preserved.
-Normally fragile metallic paint looks like it was just sprayed last week.
-The pillowy tufted velour seats look as though they’ve had grandma’s plastic covers on them and the engine compartment and underside are beyond reproach.
-With over 60,000 miles on it, this one is living proof that not all BOOTP contenders have to have freakishly low miles on them.
+The normally fragile metallic paint looks like it was just sprayed last week.
+The pillowy tufted velour seats look as though they’ve had grandma’s plastic covers on them, and the engine compartment and underside are beyond reproach.
+With over 60,000 miles on it, this one is living proof that not all BOOTP contenders have to come from Southern California or have freakishly low miles on them.

 this example with its chrome trim, velour cushions and vinyl roof is how most of them came back in the day.